magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### required-if-all-sku-empty-and-file-not-loaded

-It makes the field required if specified fields and a specified file input are empty.
+Makes the field required if specified fields and a specified file input are empty.

 #### Example